Staff

 Global Team Environment

-Our engineering team is very international.
-I think one of RESTAR's strengths is that we are able to gather talented people not only from Japan but also from all over the world because we are not restricted by where we work.
-Most of the team members, including myself from the U.K., are of foreign nationalities, such as American and French.
-Most of the meetings are conducted in English, so even if your Japanese is not perfect, you will not feel stressed.
+The engineering team is very international and most team members, including myself, are of foreign nationality.
+I think it’s one of RESTAR's strengths that we are able to gather talented people from all around the world and share our varying perspectives and experiences.
+Most of the meetings are conducted in English, so even if your Japanese is not perfect, you’ll fit in just fine.

 Understanding Diversity